ocielliottc/elite_orm/README.md

   // Required function to create a Supplement object static Supplement _create() => Supplement();

-  // The constructor for your object must be able to be called
+  // The constructor for your object does not have to be callable
   // with no parameters.
+But, it makes things easier.
   Supplement([name = "", count = 0]) : super(_create) {
-    // The first data member must be a unique identifier members.add(DBMember<String>("name", name, true));
+    // The first data member must be a unique identifier.
+    // It will be the primary key. members.add(DBMember<String>("name", name));
     members.add(DBMember<int>("count", count));
   }